kphilippi/pdsnd_github/README.md

 	 And, some user data when available
 		Gender and birth year available for Chicago and NYC User-type available for all cities

+### Program dates
+	Program submitted for review and approved on August 14, 2021